Mazaryk/wordcount/README.md

 ```
 After linking, the ```wordcount``` cli should be available in a new terminal.

-If preferred, once the project has been built, you can skip the linking step and run the script directly:
+If preferred, once the project has been built, you can skip the linking step and run the script directly with node:
 ```
-$ node bin/index.js [options] <file>
+$ node bin/index.js ./test/.mock_data/input.txt
 ```

 ### Removing/Unlinking